Skip to main content

 Up to 2% of the purchase price as a non-repayable grant for closing costs

-Income limits apply; available with Virginia Housing first mortgage
+Income limits apply; available with a Virginia Housing first mortgage

 Statewide